 Objectives Policies To ensure opportunities for home working and employment on existing sites and to consider future use of land for employment where this would be compatible in size and scale with the village setting.
-P8 - Employment To enhance the lifestyle of the community by: ◆ Working with partners to ensure access to superfast broadband network to support employment and leisure activities; P8 - Employment ♦ Improving footpath and cycle links; ♦ Maintaining and improving existing open spaces; P9 - Infrastructure Requirements and Funding for Community Projects ◆ Providing allotment space; ◆ Protecting and improving sports facilities and play areas; P10 - Green Infrastructure, Open Space and Sports Facilities ◆ Encouraging the addition of open space and green infrastructure both within the design of each individual development and the wider environment.
-P5 - Preserving the design and character of Blunsdon Village P10 - Green Infrastructure, Open Space and Sports Facilities 6 These policies aim to retain conserve and enhance the
+P8 - Employment To enhance the lifestyle of the community by: ◆ Working with partners to ensure access to superfast broadband network to support employment and leisure activities; P8 - Employment ◆ Encouraging the addition of open space and green infrastructure both within the design of each individual development and the wider environment.
+P5 - Preserving the character of Blunsdon East Village ♦ Improving footpath and cycle links; ♦ Maintaining and improving existing open spaces; P9 - The Designation of Local Green Space ◆ Providing allotment space; ◆ Protecting and improving sports facilities and play areas; P9a- Open Space and Sports Facilities